indygreg/python-build-standalone/docs/running.rst

 Windows
 -------

+Windows distributions require Windows 8 or Windows Server 2012 or newer.
+(The official Python distributions support Windows 7 up to Python 3.8 and dropped support for Windows 7 with Python 3.9.
+However, we've decided to drop support for Windows 7 from our Windows distributions.)

 Windows binaries have a dependency on the Microsoft Visual C++ Redistributable, likely from MSVC 2015 (``vcruntime140.dll``).
 This dependency is not provided in the distribution and will need to be provided by downstream